maciejpedzich/maciejpedzi.ch/src/content/blog/going-global-with-localhost.md

 ### Switch (not the Nintendo one)

 All the devices in the local network are connected together via a device known as a _switch_.
-What's more, each port can be configured to have a specific VLAN tag, which effectively has a single switch act like multiple switches on different networks.
+What's more, each port can be configured to have a specific VLAN ID, which effectively has a single switch act like multiple switches on different networks.
 I'll come back to this in the next slide.

 ### Final stop - reverse proxy